In Montana, HR pros at all levels are enjoying attractive job prospects, thanks to a low unemployment rate and strong labor force.

 Bachelor’s Degrees in Human Resources

-A bachelor’s degree in human resources, which is often designed as a Bachelor of Science (BS), a Bachelor of Arts (BA), or a Bachelor of Business Administration (BBA), is designed to prepare tomorrow’s human resources coordinators, analysts, recruiters, directors, and supervisors through the completion of coursework that emphasizes an interdisciplinary understanding of employee needs, selection and placement, and training and development.
+A bachelor’s degree in human resources, which is often structured as a Bachelor of Science (BS), a Bachelor of Arts (BA), or a Bachelor of Business Administration (BBA), is designed to prepare tomorrow’s human resources coordinators, analysts, recruiters, directors, and supervisors through the completion of coursework that emphasizes an interdisciplinary understanding of employee needs, selection and placement, and training and development.

 These programs often culminate in internship experiences, which may take place in virtually any sector, including government, nonprofit, academic, and for-profit businesses, agencies, and/or organizations.